tracelarue/ros-mcp-server/docs/installation.md

 <details>
 <summary><strong>If you're still having issues:</strong></summary>

-1. **Check the logs**: Look for error messages in your LLM client and MCP server logs
+1. **Check the logs**: Look for error messages in your LLM client and MCP server logs.
+Running the logs through an LLM (ChatGPT or Claude) can greatly help debugging!
 2. **Test with turtlesim**: Try the [turtlesim tutorial](../examples/1_turtlesim/README.md) to verify basic functionality
 3. **Open an issue**: Create an issue on the [GitHub repository](https://github.com/robotmcp/ros-mcp-server/issues) with:
    - Your operating system